Deltares-research/NBSDynamics/docs/guides/contribute.md

 * /reference: where the technical documentation is linked.
 When creating a new module a new markdown file should be created.
 To refer to a module, it can be done as follows:
     ```markdown
     ### core
-    ::: src.coral_model.core
+    ::: src.core.core
     ```
-    This will generate documentation based on the docstrings of each class and method in src.coral_model.core.py
+    This will generate documentation based on the docstrings of each class and method in src.core.core.py
 * changelog.md: file automatically generated and updated with the commits to master (see [Version Control](#version_control))

 ## 2. Development.